auth0/docs/articles/users/guides/impersonate-users-using-the-dashboard.md

 <%= include('../../_includes/_deprecate-impersonation') %>

-Often you may need to impersonate other users for testing or troubleshooting purposes.
-Using impersonation, you can:
+You may need to impersonate other users for testing or troubleshooting purposes.
+You can:

-* Log in to an app as a specific user
+* Log in to an app as a specific user.
-* See everything exactly as that user sees it
+* See everything exactly as that user sees it.
-* Do everything exactly as that user does it
+* Do everything exactly as that user does it.

 Auth0 provides a __Sign in As__ feature for user impersonation, and provides the following features and information:

-* Detailed auditing of who impersonated when
+* Detailed auditing of who impersonated when.
-* Restrictions on impersonation which allows you to reject an impersonated authentication transaction based on, for instance, corporate policies around privacy and sensitive data
+* Restrictions on impersonation which allows you to reject an impersonated authentication transaction based on, for instance, corporate policies around privacy and sensitive data.
 * Unlimited customization on who can impersonate who, when, depending on whatever context, using our [Rules](/rules) engine.
-In a Rule, you have access to `user.impersonated` (the impersonated login) and `user.impersonator` (the impersonating login) and you can write arbitrary Javascript to define how it works
+In a Rule, you have access to `user.impersonated` (the impersonated login) and `user.impersonator` (the impersonating login) and you can write arbitrary Javascript to define how it works.

 ::: note
 Any [Rules](/rules) that you have implemented will run when you impersonate a user, including any actions that update the user.